manesh-kumar-goud/Major/RAILWAY_DEPLOYMENT.md

 2. Click **"New Project"**
 3. Select **"Deploy from GitHub repo"**
 4. Choose your repository: `manesh-kumar-goud/Major`
+5. Railway will automatically detect the Dockerfile and deploy your backend

 ### 1.2 Configure Environment Variables
 In Railway dashboard, go to **Variables** tab and add: